microsoft/vscode-azurearmtools/README.md

 ### Rename a parameter

 Right-click on the parameter name and select **Rename Symbol**.
-This action renames the parameter and all template references to the parameter.
+This action renames the parameter and all template and parameter file references to the parameter.

 ![Image showing the rename parameter dialoug](./images/rename-parameter.png)